bacontime/games-mirror/rules/abstract-dameo.md

 ![For Dameo, setup your pieces by placing them in a trapezoid on the first three rows of your board.](abstract-dameo.jpg)

-## Generic Rules For Checkers Variants
+## Generic Checkers Rules

+These are the commonalities between Checkers variants.
+Variants will have different setup, movement, etc.

 ### Winning

 Capture all your opponent's pieces or make it so they otherwise cannot make a move.

 ### Movement and Capturing

+- Players take turns moving pieces.
-- Men move one space.
-(Diagonally forwards in most variants.)
+- Men move one space. <!--(Diagonally forwards in most variants.)-->
 - Men capture by hopping over an adjacent enemy piece to the empty space on the other side.
-- Kings move and capture in a similar manner, but with more options.
+- Kings move and capture in a similar manner.<!--, but have more options.-->
 - In variants with **Flying Kings**, Kings can move and capture across longer distances.
     - A flying king can move in a straight line through as many empty spaces as he wants.
     - A flying king still captures by jumping over exactly one enemy piece in a straight line.
 But he doesn't have to start or end the jump adjacent to that target piece.

 #### Mandatory Capturing

 - Capturing is mandatory.
-If you can capture a piece, you may not choose to make a non-capturing move.
+If you can capture a piece, you can't choose to make a non-capturing move.
 - Multiple captures can happen in a turn.
-    - If the piece you just moved can capture again, it can and must do so.
+    - If the piece you just moved can capture again, it can and must do so as part of the same turn.
     - The captured pieces are removed at the end of the turn.
-    - You can't capture the same piece twice, and dead pieces can thus sometimes 'block' additional captures.
+You can't capture the same piece twice, and dead pieces can thus sometimes 'block' additional captures.
 - When multiple captures are available:
     - In some variants, you may freely choose which capture you want to do.
-    - In other variants, You have to choose a sequence which captures as many pieces as possible.
+    - In other variants, You must choose a sequence which captures as many pieces as possible.

-#### Promotion:
+#### Promotion

 - All pieces on the board start as Men.
 - If a Man makes it to the back row, he is promoted to a King.